devaftab/devaftab/README.md

 ## About Me

-I am rapid learners.
+I am rapid learner and a technophile.
-Currently I am busy to excel HTML AND CSS

 ## Coding Skills